toshimaru/blog.toshima.ru/_posts/2020-01-02-rails-migration-bulk-true.md

 layout: post
 title: Rails Bulk Migration
 tags: rails activerecord
+last_modified_at: 2020-01-30
 ---

-Schema change on RDB might be a dangerous operation.
+Schema change on RDB could be a dangerous operation.

-That's the same as Rails, so it's important to run migrations with `bulk` option.
+That's the same on Rails, so it's important to run migrations with `bulk` option.

-This article explains how `bulk` option changes the schema change operation.
+This article explains how `bulk` option changes Rails migration.

+* Table Of Contents
+{:toc}

+## Prerequisite

+- Rails 6.0
+- MySQL 8.0

 ## User table schema